baumanndominik/identifying_causal_structure/readme.md

 # Identifying Causal Structure in Dynamical Systems

-This repository is the official implementation of Identifying Causal Structure in Dynamical Systems.
+This repository is the official implementation of the paper "Identifying Causal Structure in Dynamical Systems" by Dominik Baumann, Friedrich Solowjow, Karl Henrik Johansson, and Sebastian Trimpe.

 ## Requirements